 Oil based products

 Oil based products are perhaps the biggest culprit for lash loss.
 Lash glues contain ingredients that are easily broken down when exposed to oils, oils break down the bonds needed to maintain the effectiveness of the glue.
 Encourage your clients to check their cleansers, moisturisers and serums for oil based ingredients and avoid using these around the eyes.

 What about using oil to remove lashes?
 This is a question that comes up regularly and although oils dissolve the bonds of the glue we wouldn’t suggest using at home oils such as baby oil to remove lashes, this is because they aren’t affective enough to remove all of the adhesive.
 Always suggest that they have their lashes professionally removed to ensure all product is taken away.

 Another common ingredient in the skin care industry, alcohol is extremely drying to the skin and lashes.
 It will often be listed as Isopropyl Alcohol or Isopropyl Myristate, encourage client to check their skincare products as the drier their natural lashes the less retention they will have.

-BEST SELLER Complete Lash Technician Course Package
+25% OFF Complete Lash Technician Course Package

 BEST SELLER Hybrid Eyelash Extensions & Lash Tinting Course